Dreamseer/fronteers-notes/2016/2016 10 06 - Day 1/1 - Progressive Enhancement and CSS.md

 ## What does that mean in practice?

-- semantic markup for all content
+- Semantic markup for all content
-- correct elements in correct order
+- Correct elements in correct order
-- content in plain text, most accessible, best for PE
+- Content in plain text, most accessible, best for PE
-- enhanced layout by CSS
+- Enhanced layout by CSS
   - CSS = enhancement, not requirement
-- enhanced behavior by JS
+- Enhanced behavior by JS
   - JS = enhancement, not requirement
-- end-user prefs should be respected
+- End-user prefs should be respected
-  - do not use `user-scalable=no` and stuff
+  - Do not use `user-scalable=no` and stuff

 ## Why important today?

-- many more browsers and versions
+- Many more browsers and versions
-- many more new technologies
+- Many more new technologies
-- many more people online, thus more different user needs
+- Many more people online, thus more different user needs

 > The Web is still open!